 Nabucco is a difficult opera to pull out.
 Although it is considered to be Verdi’s first truly “Verdian” opera, it is rather a torso of a Verdian opera.
 Without a truly commited approach from all involved, its many uneffective passages drain the dramatic power of the whole performance.
 The Bavarian State Opera has a good start – its orchestra has a truly rich and beautiful sound, with individual instrumental solos expressively performed.
 Conductor Paolo Carignani knows the value of forward movement, of theatrical atmosphere and structural clarity.
 It is truly a pity that he often gets overemphatic when percussion is involved, thus disfiguring his otherwise masterly balance.
 This prestigious opera house also has a very good chorus.
 Unfortunately, it took a while to warm from a messy opening number.
-It would eventually offer a sensitive account of the opera’s signature number, the choir Va pensiero, with perfectly blended voices and delicate accompaniment by the orchestra.
+It would eventually offer a sensitive account of the opera’s signature number, the chorus Va pensiero, with perfectly blended voices and delicate accompaniment by the orchestra.

 As it is, the really valid performance of this evening was Paolo Gavanelli’s Nabucco.
 Although his baritone has its squeezed-up and throaty moments, it is a spacious voice with considerable tonal variety.
 Lyric passages are expressively handled and his high mezza voce is a real treasure in his vulnerable approach to Nabucco.
 The lovely Daniela Sindram was also positively cast as Fenena.
 Although her mezzo has this German plushness, she has solid low notes and charm to spare.